Adder: Behaviour

 This species is mainly diurnal, especially in the north of its range.
-Further south it is said to be active in the evening, and it may even be active at night during the summer months.
-It is predominantly a terrestrial species, although it has been known to climb up banks and into low bushes in order to bask or search for prey.
+Further south, it is said to be active in the evening, and it may even be active at night during the summer months.
+It is predominantly a terrestrial species, though it is known to climb up banks and into low bushes in order to bask or search for prey.

-Adders are not usually aggressive, tending to be rather timid and biting only when cornered or alarmed.
-People are generally bitten only after stepping on them or attempting to pick them up.
-They will usually disappear into the undergrowth at a hint of any danger, but will return once all is quiet, often to the same spot.
-Occasionally, individual snakes will reveal their presence with a loud and sustained hissing, presumably to warn off potential aggressors.
-Often, these turn out to be pregnant females.
-When the adder is threatened, the front part of the body is drawn into an S-shape to prepare for a strike.
+Adders are not usually aggressive and tend to be rather timid, biting only when they are cornered, alarmed, stepped on, or picked up.
+They will usually disappear in the undergrowth at the slightest hint of danger, but will return once all is quiet, often to the same spot.
+Occasionally, individual snakes will reveal their presence with a loud, sustained hiss, presumably to warn off potential aggressors.
+These are often pregnant females.
+When threatened, the front part the adder's body is drawn into an S-shape in preparation for a strike.

-The species is cold-adapted and hibernates in the winter.
-In Great Britain, males and females hibernate for about 150 and 180 days, respectively.
-In northern Sweden hibernation lasts 8–9 months.
-On mild winter days, they may emerge to bask where the snow has melted and will often travel across snow.
-About 15% of adults and 30–40% of juveniles die during hibernation.
+This cold-adapted species hibernates in winter.
+In Great Britain, males hibernate for around 150 days and females for around 180 days.
+In northern Sweden, hibernation lasts 8–9 months.
+On mild winter days, they may emerge to bask in areas where the snow has melted, often travelling across snow in the process.
+Approximately 15% of adults and 30–40% of juveniles die during hibernation.